downshift-js/downshift/src/hooks/useMultipleSelection/README.md

 state props, they create all the stateful logic needed for the dropdown to become accessible.
-Every functionality needed should be provided out-of-the-box: arrow navigation between dropdown and items, navigation between the items themselves, removing and adding items, and also helpful `aria-live` messages such as when an item has been removed from selection.
+Every functionality needed should be provided out-of-the-box: arrow navigation between dropdown and items, navigation between the items themselves, removing and adding items, and also adding a helpful `aria-live` message informing the screen-reader that an item has been removed from selection.

 ## Table of Contents